daseanbennett3/SALES/README.md

 Add a Horizontal Container under the other two to the dashboard (Name it Charts) Add two blanks to the new container

+--BUILDING DASHBOARD (Put all Charts together)
+From Sheets, Add KPI Sales to the far left, KPI Profit to the middle, and KPI Quantity to the right (Make sure it shows up correctly in the Item Hierarchy)
+From Sheets, Add Subcategory Comparison to the far left and Weekly Trends to the middle in the botton Horizontal Container

+--BUILDING DASHBOARD (Format)
+Click the chosen horizontal container from the Item Hierarchy, click the drop-down arrow and hit "Distribute Contents Evenly" Edit the title by adding the Select Year Parameter

+--Edit the two navigations at the top so the Contents can be Evenly Distributed Add a Horizontal Container to the far right
+Drag both Navigation buttons to the new Horizontal Container Check the Item Hierarchy to make sure the two Navigation buttons are in the correct space (Rename it Buttons) Click the button -- drop down menu -- Edit Button -- Navigate To: Sales Dashboard -- Title: Sales Dashboard -- Tooltip: Go To Sales Dashboard

+Click on the Vertical Container (Filter) -- Drop down menu -- Add Show/Hide Button -- Drow down menu -- Hide Button

+Click on each chart and make sure it says Entire View and not Standard at the very top